 - using self-evaluation to reflect and respond appropriately

-Cognitive-behavioral therapy is widely used to treat several disorders and conditions in children, adolescents, and adults.
-These disorders and conditions include:
+Cognitive behavioral therapy is widely used to treat an array of mental health conditions in children, adolescents, and adults.
+These may include:

 - attention deficit hyperactivity disorder